ipleiria-robotics/indoor_positioning_uwb/software/README.md

 - Matplotlib - https://matplotlib.org/

-To run all script correctly it is necessary to install them.
+To run all script correctly it is necessary to install all the necessary packages.
+Each link leads to the weibsite where it is possible to install them.

 ***